aerotron1/TastyTV-M2/README.md

 - Special feature, when clicked on the movie button, It should display the name of the movie.
 A form to include user input in order to add and store a movie.
 In addition allow the user to mark it as watched and remove it.

 - Wireframes and User Stories see below
+- Used wireframes and user stories to get started, from which I had to deviate from the original design.
   > [_here_](https://miro.com/app/board/o9J_lqaMUxY=/.)

 ## Screenshots